Skip to main content

 Pad Player: Using the Interface

-The Pad Player can be opened using the mixer view toggle and is available for Premium subscribers.
-Unlock the power of live key and pad sound switching.
+The Pad Player interface can be opened using the mixer view toggle and is available for Premium subscribers.
+Playback Premium is only required to unlock the power of live key and pad sound switching, or running the pad player in LIVE mode instead of LINK mode.
+Pad Player can be run in LINK mode with Playback INTRO and/or Premium.

 Playback Sync